I can’t always give a straight answer, mostly because every computer is unique. My most common answer? “It depends.”

 When it comes to journalism and other information that you read on the internet, there’s a very strong argument that things are seriously broken.
 The result is that we all need to be more vigilant than ever to separate the truth from falsehood and recognize what’s important as opposed to what’s popular.

-Quite often when people find their posts or comments removed or altered from websites that they visit they’re quick to claim a right to “free speech” as having been violated.
+Often, when people find their posts or comments removed or altered from websites they visit, they’re quick to claim their right to free speech has been violated.
 That’s rarely the case.

 The most important skill for everything from getting your computer fixed to becoming a highly paid professional may not be what you think it is.

 Nearly 20% of people in the United States don’t have internet access.
 In my opinion, that’s a big problem that needs solving.
 I’ll explain why.